Lyzurly/js-learn-along/README.md

 # js-learn-along

-Learning Javascript

-# Notes

-Revenue per worker = Current income / 10000 + Current Happiness
+I'm learning JavaScript with a clicker tycoon game.

+Massive thanks to PawnXPawn for the art, animation, and spritsheet code.

 # Things to do

 ### Basics

 Running tally of profit earned
 Game over state.
 Can't afford state (eg disabled buttons).
 More price clarity.
 Balancing.
-Spritesheets!!!!!
-Number texts resize based on width.
+Number texts resize based on width?
 Juicy spend/earn/profit-vs-revenue tracking.
 Color-coded auras on workers that match their mood.
 More mobile friendly.

 ### Stretch ideas